mmurphy/dockaws/README.md

 ```

 ## set an alias to run the AWS CLI
+To run non-interactively in a script you may need to remove the `-it` from the `docker run` command.

 ```
 alias aws='docker run -it --rm -v $HOME/.aws:/root/.aws -v $PWD:/app aws'